IMSA: IMSA Prototype Challenge

 The Mazda Prototype Lites presented by Cooper Tires Championship was a series featuring two classes of single-seat prototype cars racing simultaneously.
-Most races awere held in support of the United SportsCar Championship; prior to 2014 it was the support series for the American Le Mans Series.
+Most races were held in support of the United SportsCar Championship; prior to 2014 it was the support series for the American Le Mans Series.
 The L1 class featured Élan Motorsport Technologies DP02 cars powered by a Mazda MP2 engine, and L2 consists of West Racing WX10 and WR1000 chassis with either a Kawasaki ZX-10R or Suzuki GSX-R1000 engine.
 Each class had an overall championship, a master's championship for drivers at least 40 years of age, and a team championship.
 In 2017 the series became the IMSA Prototype Challenge presented by Mazda, featuring LMP3 cars and L1 cars re-branded as MPC (Mazda Prototype Challenge).
 In 2023, the series was replaced by the IMSA VP Racing SportsCar Challenge, which featured LMP3 and GT4 in their respective classes with shorter race distances.